kpaxico/extjs_guide_ws/Readme.md

 [INF] Processing examples in "/Users/ipek/Documents/workspace/sencha/empty_ws/packages/local/utils/examples" (/Users/ipek/Documents/workspace/sencha/empty_ws/packages/local/utils/examples)
 ```

-1. If a package is not empty  but does not have any toolkit, theme dependency we have to make following changes:
+2.)
+If a package is not empty (it has an Ext JS framework dependant code), but does not have any toolkit or theme dependency, we have to make following changes to be able to build the package:

-   1. Remove sass folder
+   1. Remove `sass` folder
-   2. Modify package.json:
+   2. Make the following changes in the `package.json`:
       - Add "framework": "ext"
       - Set "slicer": null
       - Set "sass" : null